 By far the most important feature of Rex is its usability.
 Every single feature in Rex is usable on a day-to-day basis – in fact, every feature that gets put into Rex goes through a “usability filter”.
 Basically, if our team (and we have some really bright sparks in our team) can’t make a feature usable for 99% of our users, we don’t put it in.
 We believe in offering Australia’s easiest CRM and listing management platform, and won’t compromise on usability.

 Great blog, but tell me the importance of CRM in Real Estate…

-If you didn’t get the importance of CRM in real estate by reading the above, the bottom line is: a good real estate CRM system will be able to manage your marketing campaigns, manage your enquiries, manage the communication with your clients effectively and streamline your account management, while helping you to build stronger relationships with your clients.
+If you didn’t get the importance of CRM in real estate by reading the above, the bottom line is: a good CRM system will be able to manage your marketing campaigns, manage your enquiries, manage the communication with your clients effectively and streamline your account management, while helping you to build stronger relationships with your clients.

 A great real estate CRM (like Rex for example!) will be able to do all of the above, easily, while helping you make more money by listing and selling more real estate – and at the end of the day, that’s all you want as an agent or agency owner.
 You want to (or you want your staff to) be able to do the job more efficiently and effectively to maximise results while building stronger relationships with your clients.